-All applications to our MA programs must go through MSU’s Graduate Admissions Management System (GAMS).
+All applications to either of our MA programs must start at MSU Admissions (https://admissions.msu.edu/application/app.asp?AL=G) and be completed through MSU’s Graduate Admissions Management System (GAMS).

-To be considered for admission, fellowships, and graduate assistantship funding you must provide all of the materials described below by December 15th.
+To be considered for admission, fellowships, and graduate assistantship funding, you must provide all of the materials described below by December 15.

 Please read all instructions carefully before beginning your application process.

 International applicants are advised to complete the application as early as possible to allow time for processing of visas and other documents.
 See http://grad.msu.edu/apply/ for additional information.